DiogenesPolanco/Downloader/README.md

-It is Downloader which will help you to download images,videos or music from any site.
+# It is Downloader which will help you to download images,videos or music from any site.
+Currently Supports: Instagram